midoricorp/script/README.md

 ##Language Syntax

 **Note:** the language ignores white space
+\# can be used to put comments in code. comments get discarded by the parser and will not appear in re-generated code

 ###Operators (In order of Precedence)
 * (*expression*) - evaluate *expression* first, changes order of operations